pgroenbaek/dbtracks-stf-profiles/README.md

 # DBTracks STF Profiles

-These STF track profiles mimic DBTracks as best as possible to enable use of the super-elevation feature in Open Rails with Norbert Rieger's DBTracks.
+These track profiles mimic DBTracks as best as possible to allow use of the super-elevation feature in Open Rails with Norbert Rieger's DBTracks.

 If you wish to replace dynamic tracks within a route and/or generate new track shapes, you should instead use the DPP profiles provided by Norbert with Dynatrax.

 ## Installation
-This repository only contains the STF track profiles.
+This repository only contains the track profiles.
 The textures can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

-If you ever need these profiles for super-elevation you most likely have the textures in the route already.
+If you ever need these profiles for super-elevation the textures required most likely are in your route already.

-### Open Rails _1.5.1_ (stable version):
-1. Download the .stf file for the track profile you want from [./TrackProfiles](./TrackProfiles).

-2. Place the profile into the `<route folder>/TrackProfiles` folder and rename it to `TrProfile.stf`.

-Open Rails will now generate super-elevated track in curves based on this profile.
-If you have super-elevation enabled in the settings

-The stable version of Open Rails 1.5.1 only supports using one track profile for super-elevation.

-Use of multiple profiles is supported from testing version _T1.5.1-1390_ onwards (see below).
+**NOTE:** Use of multiple profiles is only supported from testing version _T1.5.1-1390_ onwards.

-### Open Rails _T1.5.1-1390 onwards_ (testing version):
+### Open Rails _T1.5.1-1390_ onwards (testing version):
 1. Download all the .stf files from [./TrackProfiles](./TrackProfiles) as a zip file.

 2. Place all of them into the `<route folder>/TrackProfiles` folder.

-Open Rails will now select track profile automatically based on the DBTracks types used in the route.
+Open Rails will now select track profile automatically based on the type of DBTracks used in the route.

 TODO about Dynatrax generated dyntrack replacements